parklab/MSIprofiler/README.md

 ## Haplotype-specific detection of MSI

 MSIprofiler can detect haplotype-specific MSI by phasing microsatellites and heterozygous SNPs detected in the germline.

-The input bed files need to be in 0-based coordinates.

 The steps followed by MSIprofiler for the detection of haplotype-specific MSI are:

-- Detect whether the reads covering each input germline heterozygous SNP also contain MS repeats that are present in the reference set.
-This step is applied to both the normal and tumor/case samples using the input bam files.
+- Detect whether the reads covering each allele of the input germline heterozygous SNP also contain MS repeats that are present in the reference set.
+This step is applied across all input SNPs to both the normal and tumor/case samples using the input bam files.
-- Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the KS test
+- Compare the distribution of MS lengths (i.e. read length distributions) in the normal and tumor/case samples using the Kolmogorov-Smirnov test.

 To calculate haplotype-specific MSI, the parameter "mode" needs to be set to 'both' or 'phased'.